nomineee/DP-TPU/README.md

 Then, run the matlab script `gre_digital_twin_para.m`.
 Copy the resulting parameters into the corresponding fields in Blender to complete the digital-twin setup.

 ## How to use our Blender code
 The Blender scene is uploaded in Releases.
 Please download `DP-TPU.blend` and the code from the repository to obtain the complete code.
+After downloading, place the `DP-TPU.blend` in the main folder `./DP-TPU/`.
 We provide several scripts.
 Open `DP-TPU.blend`, switch to "Scripting" part.
 To apply the resulting parameters to your digital twin system, select the script `apply_calib_to_blender` and click Run.
 To generate the chessboard, select the script `generate_chessboard` and click Run.